yosuke0517/vercel-basic-auth/README.md

 ## Structure

-- The `_static` directory contains the source code for the "website" that each implementation serves for demonstration purposes : HTML, CSS, images ... <sup>1</sup>
+- The `public` directory contains the source code for the "website" that each implementation serves for demonstration purposes : HTML, CSS, images ... <sup>1</sup>
 - All the other directories are the different ways you can add Basic Authentication to a Vercel deployment.
 Checkout their code to see how to implement it in your project

 <sup>1</sup> The demo website has a public area and a restricted `/admin` area **(username / pass : `admin` / `admin`)**.